 Xerostomia / Chronic dry mouth.

-What role does saliva play in cavity prevention?
+a) What role does saliva play in cavity prevention?

 Saliva plays a very important role in fighting tooth decay.
 Here is a list of some of the benefits that it provides:

-What causes xerostomia?
+b) What can cause xerostomia?

 A person’s salivary glands tend to work less effectively as they age.
 And as a result, the quantity (and composition) of their saliva may change.